-- 1.28 Accessibility is concerned with removing barriers so that learners can achieve learning outcomes equitably.
+1.28 Accessibility is concerned with removing barriers so that learners can achieve learning outcomes equitably.
 Teaching methods in Finance degree programmes reflect the needs of the student body to ensure that each student can succeed and reach their full potential, regardless of their background, disability, health, or other protected characteristics.
 Accessibility should, as a minimum, meet regulatory requirements and will apply to all stages of the programme, from providing pre-application information through to graduation and beyond.
 Many providers have their own general accessibility guidance that provides advice and tools to enhance accessibility at the point of design.
 Some providers also publish accessibility policies which serve as a useful reference point.
-People with impairments may face barriers to education and employment in HEIs.
-Providing support and adjustments can remove these barriers and therefore support the development of an inclusive environment, please see examples from AdvanceHE. - 1.29 The pedagogy deployed in Finance is based on inclusive curriculum design principles that prioritises accessibility, equity and appropriateness.
-This will go beyond compliance with the regulatory requirements to include, for example, the following: - learning materials are designed with accessibility in mind, using transcripts, closed captions, alternative text to describe images and other recommended approaches - teaching materials including cases, reading and issues covered by the Finance curriculum reflect the diversity of the cohort.
-This will enable learners to draw on their own rich knowledge to contribute to class discussions
+People with impairments may face barriers to education and employment in higher education institutions.
+Providing support and adjustments can remove these barriers and therefore support the development of an inclusive environment; please see examples from Advance HE.

-- ensuring that all students have access to appropriate and safe learning spaces and resources that support their learning - databases, simulation tools, programming and other software should be accessible to all students, for example, remote access to fixed data terminals, and low stimulation areas.
+- 1.29 The pedagogy deployed in Finance is based on inclusive curriculum design principles that prioritises accessibility, equity and appropriateness.
+This will go beyond compliance with the regulatory requirements to include, for example, the following. - Learning materials are designed with accessibility in mind, using transcripts, closed captions, alternative text to describe images, and other recommended approaches. - Teaching materials, including cases, reading and issues, covered by the Finance curriculum reflect the diversity of the cohort.
+This will enable learners to draw on their own rich knowledge to contribute to class discussions. - All students have access to appropriate and safe learning spaces and resources that support their learning. - Databases, simulation tools, programming and other software should be accessible to all students, for example, remote access to fixed data terminals, and low stimulation areas.
 Accessibility is considered in the selection of such products for incorporation into the curriculum.
-Materials in class consider the hidden curriculum (that is, the implicit expectations) - enabling the same opportunities for work placement and experiences, internship opportunities, international learning, and extracurricular and co-curricular activities for all students regardless of background, disability or other protected characteristics - teaching methods, including face-to-face, online, digital, and asynchronous, are designed to be inclusive and accessible.
-For example, recording of face-to-face activity and video-enhanced learning can benefit all students - consideration of barriers to student attendance and achievement, such as caring responsibilities and digital poverty, and taking steps where possible to lessen the impact of these impediments to learning - assessment methods in Finance should consider accessibility issues in achieving the learning outcomes for the module.
-Often, learning outcomes can be demonstrated by other means in alternative assessments - consideration of a universal design for learning principles and embedded assessment choice in Finance programmes - proactive approaches should be taken in the design of learning and teaching, and assessment, in order to build in inclusivity and avoid creating barriers for students with specific learning difficulties or who are neurodivergent.
+Materials in class consider the hidden curriculum (that is, the implicit expectations for student behaviours). - The same opportunities for work placement and experiences, internship opportunities, international learning, and extracurricular and co-curricular activities should be available for all students regardless of background, disability or other protected characteristics. - Teaching methods, including face-to-face, online, digital and asynchronous, are designed to be inclusive and accessible.
+For example, recording of face-to-face activity and video-enhanced learning can benefit all students. - Consideration should be taken of barriers to student attendance and achievement, such as caring responsibilities and digital poverty, and steps taken where possible to lessen the impact of these impediments to learning. - Assessment methods in Finance should consider accessibility issues in achieving the learning outcomes for the module.
+Often, learning outcomes can be demonstrated by other means in alternative assessments. - Consideration should be made of a universal design for learning principles and embedded assessment choice in Finance programmes. - Proactive approaches should be taken in the design of learning and teaching, and assessment, in order to build in inclusivity and avoid creating barriers for students with specific learning difficulties or who are neurodivergent.